backstage/community-plugins/workspaces/azure-devops/.changeset/healthy-wolves-look.md

 '@backstage-community/plugin-scaffolder-backend-module-azure-devops': minor
 ---

-Adds support for templateParameters: The createAzureDevopsRunPipelineAction action has been updated to accept and pass templateParameters to Azure Pipelines when triggering a pipeline run.
-This enhancement allows users to pass custom template parameters to Azure DevOps pipelines from Backstage.
+Adds support for template parameters to the `azure:pipeline:run` action